shipwright-io/build/docs/buildrun.md

 - Optional:
   - `spec.resources` - Refers to the compute [resources](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) used on the container where the image is built.
   - `spec.serviceAccount` - Refers to the SA to use when building the image. (_defaults to the `default` SA_)
   - `spec.timeout` - Defines a custom timeout.
 The value needs to be parsable by [ParseDuration](https://golang.org/pkg/time/#ParseDuration), for example `5m`.
-The default overwrites the value that is defined in the `Build`.
+The value overwrites the value that is defined in the `Build`.

 ### Defining the BuildRef